pinzonjulian/ux-for-lean-startups-notes/README.md

 > If you don't have time to do user reserach, you'd better make time to fix your product once you've built it wrong, because I guarantee that is what's going to happen.
 The fact is, you don't have time *not* to do research.

 > If you're doing the right sort of research at the righ time, you will end up saving time and money.

+### Competitor testing

+Go test what the competition does.
+No competition?
+Weird... but go find the next best thing.
+They must be screwing something up.
+Find it and fix it for your product.

+**How to do it**
+Part 1:

+1. Find 4 or 5 users that use your competitors product.
+2. Schedule a meeting/skype call.
+3. Watch them use their product.

+Part 2: Ask them some questions.
+Here are some examples

+1. What do you like about the product?
+2. What do you hate about it?
+3. What confuses you about it?
+4. What do you find particularly annoying about it?
+5. What's missing from it?
+6. Where did you hear about it?
+7. Have you tried anything else like it?
+8. Why did you pick this particular product over other options?

+### Five Second tests
+> You'd be shocked by how many users have literally no idea who you are, what your product is, or why they should be using it.
+The horrifying thing is, they often feel this way after they've seen your actual product.

+Ask your clients what it is they think you do. **This is greatly influcenced by your landing page**.
+It's your first and almost always your only chance to convert a visit into revenue.

+> The goal of your landing pages is to convert the right kind of visitors into users.

+Ask these questions to potential clients or random people at a cafe:

+1. What does the user think this product does?
+(Messaging) What does this product do?
+2. Who does the user think the product is for?
+(Branding) Who is this product for?
+3. Can the user figure out how to get the product?
+(CTA) What would you do if you came to this page on the recommendation of a friend or after clicking an ad?

+Always follow up with WHY after each question.
+Always remember to buy them something in return ;)

+### Clickable prototype testing

+When is this the best choice?
+When you're creating a confusing, frustrating or complicated interaction.
+When is it not?
+When an engineer can built it almost as fast or faster in code.
+Like a landing page.

+There are many gray areas but here are some pointer as to when you should create an interactive prototype:

+> 1. For some reason, it will be difficult to change it in production if you got it wrong --for example, you're shipping software ina box or building a physical product.
+> 2. Your finished product could kill someone or otherwise have a terrible outcome if it's wrong--for example, you're building a medical device or an election ballot.
+> 3. The expected user flow is more complicated than a single click or call-to-action--for example, the user has to move thorugh several states or input various pireces of information, each of which may affect later decisons.
+> 4. You have engineers who will be upset if they have to throw all their work because you designed it wrong--for example, every enegneer I have ever met.

+**How to do it**
+1. Make an interavtive prototype.
+Use HTML & JS, Axure, Adobe XD, Invision.
+Pick something where you can create and iterate quickly.
+Use a tool built for the job, NOT POWERPOINT!
+2. Decide who to interview and which tasks they should perform.

+**Things Laura Klein tests**
+1. Signup flows that have more than one step
+2. Purchase flows
+3. Searching and browsing experiences
+4. Sharing experiences (taking a picture, leaving a comment)
+5. File upload and editing
+6. Navigation of the entire product
+7. PHysical buttons on products that aren't entirely screen based
+8. Installation for products that require any kind of setup.
+9. Anything else that requires more than one or two steps

+3. Make 3 to 5 people navigate and test it.
+Make them perform the tasks you listed.

+> Once you've identified a few major problems that users are having while completing the tasks, fix the prototype and do it all again.
+Keep iterating until users are able to complete most tasks themselves.

+Pro tip: If you have multiple versions, ask your test users to complete all tasks in all prototypes but show them in random order.

+### Guerilla user tests

+Cheap | Fast | Actionable.
+Excelente for finding major usability flows in they key parts of your product.
+Use it to test new user problems (onboarding, messaging, early conversion)

+Load your prototype, actual product or competition's product in a laptop or tablet, go to the nearest coffee shop, offer someone a drink and let them look at it for 10 mins.

+1. Give the subject just the data they would know if they arrived there on their own.
+2. Give them one task to acomplish.
+3. Don't give any context or explain your product.
+4. Listen to the questions they pose but don't answer them
+5. Ask how they think they did accomplishing the task.
+6. Repeat!

+By the 4th or 5th iteration, you should have enough data to identify major usability flaws.
+If there are, iterate the prototype and start over.

+> One word of caution: You can't actually learn wether people will like your product this way.
+You can only figure out if people understand your product.
+But, flankly, that's a pretty important thing to know.